braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing.md

 ## Link Segmentation

 Retargeting of aliases is now available as a segmentation filter.
-The two new segmentation filters allow you to create segmentation filters based on clicking a specific tracked alias, from either an email campaign or canvas step.
+The two new filters allow you to create segmentation filters based on your customers clicking a specific tracked alias, from either an email campaign or canvas step.
 The filter only displays Campaigns or Canvases that have tracked aliases present.

 ### Tracking a Link

 When composing your email message, a new column will be present in the "Link Management" tab.
-You can now indicate to Braze which alias you would like to be 'tracked'.
+You can now indicate to Braze which alias you would like to be 'tracked' for segmentation purposes.
 Only aliases that you have indicated to be tracked will be present in segmentation filters.

+_Note: Tracked Aliases are only for segmentation purposes and have no impact on your link being 'tracked' for reporting purposes._

 ### Segment Filters